robotjonboy/stellarcrisisphp/readme.md

 https://sc.rocketempires.com/sc.php

 #Code
-In addition to the php software, there are two additional implementations of stellar crisis.
+In addition to the php software, there are two other implementations of stellar crisis.
 The original: https://sourceforge.net/projects/sc-original/
 Almonaster: https://github.com/mfeingol/almonaster